Consumer behavioral model optimizing conversion paths

 - Where? (selection of traffic sources and communication channels).

-Despite the dynamic development of technology, making many decisions in this process is still performed by domain experts.
-Human intuition is naturally biased, so marketers often use the method of carrying out the so-called A/B tests to evaluate individual elements of the customer journey.
+Despite the dynamic development of technology, many decisions in this process are still made by domain experts.
+Human intuition is naturally biased, so marketers often use the method of carrying out A/B tests to evaluate individual elements of the customer journey.
 However, the presented method has many disadvantages, including in a specific A/B test.
-And therefore, we check the impact of one specific (expertly-selected) feature.
-But we ignore the possibility of the interdependence of many features on each other (e.g. the common influence of the background and the words used in the message), and through a manual process, we limit ourselves to specifically selected features and segments.
+And therefore, we check the impact of one specific (expertly-selected) feature, but we ignore the possibility of the interdependence of many features on each other (e.g. the common influence of the background and the words used in the message), and through a manual process, we limit ourselves to specifically selected features and segments.
 The project’s challenge is to address this problem.

 Enzode is a Polish e-commerce and Big Data company.

 You can check our client’s feedback about the project.

 The project concerns the creation of the world’s first system to automatically manage the path of user-to-customer conversion in the field of electronic advertising.

 The system, apart from a high degree of automation, will be characterised by the fact that it will cover the entire conversion path, i.e. from advertising, through the user’s behaviour on the e-commerce website, to actions after leaving the website.

 The applied approach will also allow for deep personalisation of the message depending on the user’s profile.
 The effects of algorithmically-made decisions will be better than decisions made by domain experts.